John Lynner Peterson

 He looks out at the world from his desk of curiosities under the canopy of a majestic maple.

-He and his wife Jennie have a son and two daughters, three grandchildren, a granddog, and cherished friendships from across their life together.
+He and his wife Jennie have a son and two daughters, four grandchildren, and cherished friendships from across their life together.

 John Lynner Peterson